Breakthrough Treatment Slashes Virus Death Risk: Study - UrduPoint

 The results published Monday have not yet been peer-reviewed and the sample size is relatively small.

-But if confirmed the treatment could revolutionize the way COVID-19 is dealt with in hospitals.
+But if confirmed the treatment could revolutionise the way COVID-19 is dealt with in hospitals.

 It forms part of the body's natural fight against infection, and the novel coronavirus suppresses its production in an attempt to evade an immune response.